drumnation/ts-hot-react-vscode-starter/vsc-extension-quickstart.md

 # Welcome to your VS Code Extension

+## Modified from npx yo code

+* React installed and hot-reloading configured.

 ## What's in the folder

 * This folder contains all of the files necessary for your extension.